convox/docs/docs/introduction/getting-started.md

 ### Deploy your application

-#### Switch to your production Rack
+#### Switch to your new Rack

 Assuming in the step above you created a Rack called `production` we need to point your Convox CLI at that Rack instead of your local Rack so your commands are executed against the staging Rack.

     $ convox racks
     NAME             STATUS
     local/convox     running
-    MyCompany/production  running
+    acme/production  running

-    $ convox switch MyCompany/production
+    $ convox switch acme/production
-    Switched to MyCompany/production
+    Switched to acme/production

 Don't forget when you want to go back to local development to switch Racks with `convox switch local`

-#### Create an app in your Rack
+#### Create an application

 Before deploying, create a new app in your Rack.